sanjaypauloct1989/6.Hotel-booking-EDA/README.md

 # 4. Analysing and sharing the conclusions

+* City Hotels are the most preferred hotel by guests.
+* Even though the booking made in City hotel are greater than the resort hotel, almost double but the revenue by city hotel is not so high.
+This shows that Resort hotels are bit expensive and receive less cancellation than City hotels.
+* As lead time increases the ADR decreases.
+This means if a customer  book a hotel in advance, he can get a better deal.
+* As length of total stay increases, adr decreases.
+This means for longer stay, the better deal for customers can be finalized.
 * Majority of people prefer A-room type so hotels should increase their numbers to get more revenue.
 * Chances of cancellation is high when there are no deposits taken by hotels, so hotels should take minimum deposits to minimise the rate of cancellation.
 * Transient customers cancels more often but when people book in groups it leads to lesser cancellations, hence hotels should provide some offers focusing transient customers to decrease cancellations.